LukaSaldivia/maat-ts/README.md

 #### Parameters <!-- omit in toc -->

-- `columns` (`Record<C, string>`) – An object representing the primary key of the row to delete.
-Keys must match the primary key columns of the table.
+- `columns` (`Record<C, string>`) – An object representing the columns of the row to delete.
+Keys must match the columns of the table.

 #### Returns <!-- omit in toc -->